Clinical Pharmacist by Spire Healthcare Ltd

-Spire Gatwick Park Hospital has an exciting opportunity for a Clinical Pharmacist to join their dynamic and forward thinking team on a full time basis.
+Spire Yale in Wrexham, North Wales have an exciting opportunity for a Clinical Pharmacist to join their warm and friendly team

-Spire Gatwick Park Hospital is just a few miles away from Gatwick Airport.
-Central London and Victoria station are a 30 minute train ride away.
-The Hospital consists of 2 Outpatient areas,2 ward areas with 29 single rooms, a 2 bedded emergency recovery unit with a 16 bedded day care unit and five single rooms.
-There are also 3 Operating theatres - 2 with laminar flow and an endoscopy suite.

 - To advise the hospital and its departments on the safe management of medicines, ensuring compliance with current legislation and professional standards